Showing posts with label Intensionality. Show all posts

 Nota

-The dual structure of theological discourse mirrors the Incarnation itself.
-Just as the Word assumes human nature without destroying it, so divine meaning assumes human intention without abolishing freedom.
+The dual structure of theological discourse mirrors the Incarnation.
+As the Word assumes human nature without abolishing it, so divine meaning assumes human intention without coercion.

 Determinatio

-3. The truth of theology lies not merely in the correctness of propositions but in the sanctity of their direction—their being spoken toward God.
+4. The truth of theology lies not only in what is said but in its being said toward God.

 Disputatio XIII: De Intensione et Modeling Linguae Theologicae